LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 {% endunless %}
 2. Download and install the [Heimdall suite](http://glassechidna.com.au/heimdall/#downloads):
     * **Windows**: Extract the Heimdall suite and take note of the directory containing `heimdall.exe`.
 You can verify Heimdall is working by opening a command prompt in that directory and typing `heimdall version`.
 If you receive an error, make sure you have the [Microsoft Visual C++ 2012 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=30679) installed on your computer.
     * **Linux**: Pick the appropriate package to install for your distribution.
 The `-frontend` packages aren't needed for this guide.
 After installation, verify Heimdall is installed by running `heimdall version` in the terminal.
+In ubuntu-based distributions, you should just type `sudo apt install heimdall-flash heimdall-flash-frontend`.
     * **macOS**: Install the `dmg` package.
 After installation, Heimdall should be available from the terminal - type `heimdall version` to double-check.
 3. Power off the device and connect the USB adapter to the computer (but not to the device, yet).
 4. Boot into download mode: